VertigoRay/LTEC5240.ray.pillers.us/_posts/2019-05-24-shapes-and-colors.md

   > 5. Blue
   > 6. Purple
 - Colored Dice
-  > If you don’t have a color faced dice, use a regular dice and assign the numbers to the shapes as shown; consider using a different color dice (such as red) or rolling the same dice twotimes:
+  > If you don’t have a color faced dice, use regular dice and assign the numbers to the shapes as shown; consider using a different color dice (such as red) or rolling the same dice two times:
   > 1. Square
   > 2. Circle
   > 3. Triangle